melezhik/sparky/README.md

 ### Skip bootstrap

-Sparrowdo clinent bootstrap might take some time, disable bootstrap by ( if client is already installed on target host ) using `bootstrap: false` option:
+Sparrowdo client bootstrap might take some time, disable bootstrap by ( if client is already installed on target host ) using `bootstrap: false` option:

 ```yaml